fandm-college/rcs.github.io/linux/01_commandline.md

 While `htop` displays a lot of information about processes running on a computer system, there are two important things you should focus on

 1. Information about CPUs (at the very top)

-  a.
-The number of CPUS (usually numbered 1 to *n*)
+  - The number of CPUS (usually numbered 1 to *n*)
-  b.
-CPU usage
+  - CPU usage
 2. Information about memory (Just under the CPUs labelled Mem)

-  a.
-The amount of memory available on the system
+  - The amount of memory available on the system
-  b.
-The amount of memory being used
+  - The amount of memory being used

 For example, in the `htop` output pictured above we can see